 This course builds upon the foundation of NURE 211, and NURE 212.
 Within the context of the nursing process, the student will be refining and developing clinical skills while caring for clients experiencing acute/chronic disruptions in normalcy with emphasis on critical thinking, physical assessment and teaching/learning principles.
 Clinical experiences are provided in a variety of structured, multi cultural acute/chronic health care settings.
 Other learning experiences will occur in the classroom with assigned activities in the computer lab and Learning/Simulation Center.
+Prerequisites: a GPA of 2.5, NURE 211/ NURE 212.
+15-week course.
 3 hours theory, 9 clinical hours per week.
-6 credits; 15 week course.
-Prerequisites: NURE 211/212; GPA 2.5.
+6 credit hours.